MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/get_started/getting_started.rst.txt

 where `N` = the number of `[X, Y, T]` planar time-series.

-Following the recommendation described in :ref:`recommended-install` all necessary functions should already be on your MATLAB path.
+Following the recommendation described in :ref:`install recommendation` all necessary functions should already be on your MATLAB path.
 If an error is encountered, such as:

 .. code-block:: MATLAB